RandomX42069/APasm/README.md

 # you can edit the dir param to your dir you want
 # NOTE: if you don't rename your file to something then the default file name will be Untitled APasm Output File No{rand.randint(0,1000000)} which is generic

-# the ClearOutPutDir function will clear APasm output directory or D:/APasmEnv Output/<files>
+# the ClearOutPutDir function will clear APasm output directory or APasmEnv Output/<files>
 # CAUTION: ALL FILE INSIDE D:/APasmEnv Output WILL BE UTTERLY DELETED!
 ```